 In some cases, an informal settlement may be accepted.
 In this case, each heir must sign a notarized waiver stating they received their respective portion of the estate and waives the requirements of a formal accounting and settlement.
 An informal accounting must provide proof of distribution and requires the filing of forms AOC-850 and AOC-851.

 However, note that non-probate assets are typically not included in the final accounting.
 For example, any assets held under joint ownership with the right of survivorship, bank accounts titled payable on death, and mutual funds or brokerage accounts titled transferable on death all go directly to the designated beneficiary.
-Typically, an estate plan’s goal is to be comprehensive and to avoid probate as much as possible, and that’s why having an experienced Clarksville estate planning attorney representing clients in Kentucky is important.
+Typically, an estate plan’s goal is to be comprehensive and to avoid probate as much as possible, and that’s why having an experienced Hopkinsville estate planning attorney representing clients in Kentucky is important.

 You can request the executor or administrator to provide you will a full accounting of the estate, but the executor may not comply.
 The personal representative only needs to comply with the courts and file the accounting as required.
 Once the accounting is filed, it is accessible through the District Court.
+Contact Crow Estate Planning & Probate today with any questions or if legal help is needed.